home-assistant/home-assistant.io/source/_integrations/husqvarna_automower.markdown

 In order to use this integration you must properly configure OAuth2 credentials using your Husqvarna account.
 Refer to [this guide](https://developer.husqvarnagroup.cloud/docs/get-started) for general overview of the process.
 Your Husqvarna account username/password used for the *Automower® Connect*  phone app is required.
 Most users probably created a Husqvarna account during initial mower setup.

-1. Go to the [Husqvarna Developers Portal](https://developer.husqvarnagroup.cloud) and sign in with your Husqvarna account.
+1. Go to the [Husqvarna Developer Portal](https://developer.husqvarnagroup.cloud) and sign in with your Husqvarna account.
 Authorize *Developer Portal* to access Husqvarna account when prompted.

 2. After signing in you will be automatically redirected to "My applications".
 (Otherwise go to: [Applications](https://developer.husqvarnagroup.cloud/applications))